codeofandrin/exifoo/README.md

 ## Features

 - **Select unlimited files:** Rename multiple files at once with no limits.
-Easily organize your entire photo collection in just a few clicks.
+Easily organize your entire photo and video collection in just a few clicks.
 - **Flexible file naming:** Customize filenames to your needs.
-Choose the year and time format and add custom text to recognize photos even better.
+Choose the year and time format and add custom text to recognize files even better.
 - **Live Preview:** See your customization in action with a real-time example.
-Instantly preview how your filenames will look before renaming your photos.
+Instantly preview how your filenames will look before renaming your photos and videos.
 - **Status Report:** Get a detailed status report after every renaming process, showing the number of successful and failed renames.
-- **Privacy first:** All photos are processed offline, directly on your device.
+- **Privacy first:** All files are processed offline, directly on your device.
 Your images never leave your computer.
 - **No registration:** Start using exifoo right away.
 No sign up for an account, newsletter or anything else.
 - **Simple and modern:** Clean, modern and easy-to-use interface.
 No technical knowledge required.